Asabeneh/30-Days-Of-Python/readme.md

 #### How to use visual studio code

 Open the visual studio code by double clicking the visual studio icon.
 When you open it you will get this kind of interface.
-Try to interact with the labelled icons.
+Try to interact with the labeled icons.

 ![Visual studio Code](./images/vscode_ui.png)

-Create a folder name 30DaysOfPython on your desktop.
+Create a folder named 30DaysOfPython on your desktop.
 Then open it using visual studio code.

 ![Opening Project on Visual studio](./images/how_to_open_project_on_vscode.png)

 ![Opening a project](./images/opening_project.png)

-After you opened you can create file and folder inside the your project directory which is 30DaysOfPython.
+After opening it you will see shortcuts for creating files and folders inside of 30DaysOfPython project's directory.
 As you can see below, I have created the very first file, helloworld.py.
 You can do the same.

 ![Creating a python file](./images/helloworld.png)

-After a long day of coding, you want to close your code editor, right ?.
+After a long day of coding, you want to close your code editor, right?
 This is how you will close the opened project.

 ![Closing project](./images/closing_opened_project.png)